kareman/SwiftShell/README.md

   - run `xcodebuild install` from the project's root folder.
 This will install the SwiftShell framework in ~/Library/Frameworks.
   - _or_ run `xcodebuild` and copy the resulting framework from the build folder to your library folder of choice.
 If that is not "~/Library/Frameworks" or "/Library/Frameworks"  then make sure the folder is listed in $SWIFTSHELL_FRAMEWORK_PATH.

-Then include this in the beginning of each script:
+Then include this in the of each script:

 ```swift
 #!/usr/bin/env swiftshell